 Well, not really.
 Many people use them every day in their businesses.
 But the reality now is that business doesn’t happen solely at your desk.
 It also happens while you’re out of the office, working from home, or working from the other side of the world.
 With a business phone system, you can work from anywhere, without worrying about hardware.
 Use the same tools and features that you’re familiar with, no matter where your business takes you.

 A business phone system also keeps you connected to telecommuters.
-Seamless call forwarding keeps employees connected to your clients no matter where they are, and conference calling and collaboration tools ensure your team stays on the same page, even when they aren’t in the same room.
+Seamless call forwarding keeps employees connected to your clients no matter where they are, and either paid or free conference calling and collaboration tools ensure your team stays on the same page, even when they aren’t in the same room.
 This kind of flexibility is key as your business expands.

 Project a professional image